petervmeijgaard/vue-2-boilerplate/README.md

 ### Routes ###
 In this directory you can specify the routes that are used by this application.
-VueRouter loads the routes located in this directory.
+Vue Router loads the routes located in this directory.

 ### Store ###
 As mentioned before, Vuex is used as a single point of truth.